 He was chief executive officer of Fonterra Co-operative Group Ltd, a leading New Zealand-based international dairy company, from 2003 to 2011.
 Previously, he served as president and CEO of GSW Inc, a Canadian consumer durable goods manufacturer, from 2000 to 2003.
-For 16 years up to 2000, he worked in the sugar industry, in Canada, the US, the UK and Mexico.
-From 1994 to 1999, he was at Tate & Lyle, where he ultimately served as president and CEO of Tate & Lyle North America Sugars Inc. He has been chairman of New Zealand Trade and Enterprise, the national economic development agency, since November 2012.
-He is also a director of Orion Health Limited, a New Zealand-based privately owned software company, and is a member of the University of Auckland Council.
+Prior to 2000, he spent 16 years in the sugar industry, working in Canada, the United States, the United Kingdom and Mexico.
+From 1994 to 1999, he worked for Tate & Lyle, first as president of Redpath Sugars and subsequently as president and CEO of Tate & Lyle North America Sugars Inc. He has served as chairman of New Zealand Trade and Enterprise, the national economic development agency, since November 2012, and since October 2014 has been chairman of Orion Health Ltd. He also serves as a councillor of the University of Auckland.

 All photos copyright Bunge Limited.
 Usage not allowed without prior permission.
-Photos digitally watermarked and tracked.